 A study conducted in 2014 investigated the effects of lemon essential oil on nausea and vomiting in pregnant women.
 One group inhaled the lemon oil as soon as they felt nauseous, and the other group inhaled a placebo.
 The study found that there was a significant difference between the two groups, with the group that inhaled the lemon essential oil reporting significantly lower levels of nausea.6

 Since lemon essential oil is carminative, it can reduce cramps, heartburn, indigestion and an upset stomach.
-If you’re feeling a bit nauseous, simply inhale the uplifting scent of lemon.
-You can inhale directly from the bottle, diffuse throughout the home, or inhale through a personal essential oil diffuser.
+If you’re feeling a bit nauseous, simply smell the uplifting fragrance of lemon.
+You can smell it directly from the bottle, diffuse throughout the home, or use it in a personal essential oil diffuser.

 Treats Skin Conditions

 Lemon essential oil’s antimicrobial properties make it an ideal essential oil for treating a range of skin conditions.
 It is also an astringent, which helps cleanse the skin while shrinking pores.
 Additionally, lemon is particularly good for oily skin since it helps control the production of sebum and can reduce breakouts.3